 This post walks you through what to do if you’ve set up Universal Links, but they don’t seem to be working.
 If you’re looking to set up Universal Links, follow our iOS Deep Linking with Universal Links Setup Guide.

 Use a device.
 Universal Links won’t work at all on the iOS simulator.
 Fun, right?

 Universal Links won’t work before iOS 9.
 This seems obvious but is easier to do than it sounds.

 Each domain that you want to use for Universal Links must be listed in the Associated Domains in the format

 Are you correctly hosting a valid Site Association File?

-There must be a valid Site Association file served at the URL:
+There must be a valid Site Association file served over SSL at the URL:

 Apple provides a tool to validate that this file is accessible and valid: Universal Links Validation Tool.

 Are you using the